This design is the twenty-third of thirty-six woodblock prints in Rakusan's second main sequence series,

 As advertised in the booklet, Foster initially offered original 9" x 14" woodblock prints of 123 for $6.

-However, other than the booklet page, there is no indication that Foster manufactured any reproductions of 123 (or of any other 36 Series
+designs illustrated in the booklet, there is no indication that similar reproductions were made of 123 or any other 36 Series

-Sometimes offered for sale as reproductions of 123 are actually copies of page 8 cut from the Foster booklet.
+design.
+What are sometimes offered for sale as reproductions of 123 are actually only copies of page 8 cut from the Foster booklet.

 Oddly, Foster makes no reference to 123 being part of a series of designs although he surely knew it was.